Raining Mangoes: In Conversation with Hafsa Nouman

 HN: It is how light touches the surface of the apricot.
 I was trying to capture that moment when the light touched the surface.
 These are dried ones.
 So they are like sweet and sour at the same time, you know, but chewy.

-LX: Did you literally inspect them and then paint them, or were you capturing just the essence of the colour?
+LX: Did you inspect them, then paint them, or were you striving to just capturing their essence?

 HN: For this one, I had dried apricots from the Pakistani store.
 I placed them in front of the canvas and observed the light and their translucency.